Homology-based Distributed Coverage Hole Detection in Wireless Sensor Networks: Introduction

 The main contributions of our paper are as follows.
-First, The relationship between $\check{\textrm{C}}$ech complex and Rips complex in terms of coverage hole is analysed under different ratios between communication and sensing radii of a sensor.
+First, we present the relationships between $\check{\textrm{C}}$ech complex and Rips complex in terms of coverage hole under different ratios between communication and sensing radii of a sensor.
 We find that when the communication radius is at least two times sensing radius, if there is a hole in Rips complex, there must be a hole in $\check{\textrm{C}}$ech complex.
 A hole in a $\check{\textrm{C}}$ech complex missed by a Rips complex must be bounded by a triangle.
 Based on that, a formal definition of triangular and non-triangular hole is presented.

-Second, the proportion of the area of triangular holes under a homogeneous setting is analysed.
-It is indicated that such proportion is related to the ratio between communication and sensing radii of each sensor.
-In addition, closed-form expressions for lower and upper bounds of the proportion under different ratios between communication and sensing radii are derived.
+Second, for triangular holes, we derive the closed-form expressions for lower and upper bounds of the proportion of their area under a homogeneous setting.
+Such proportion is related to the ratio between communication and sensing radii of each sensor and three different ratios between communication and sensing radii are investigated.

-Third, a homology based distributed algorithm is proposed to detect non-triangular coverage holes.
-In the algorithm, a Rips complex is first constructed for a given WSN.
+Third, for non-triangular holes, an efficient homology based distributed algorithm is proposed to detect them.
+In the algorithm, the Rips complex is first constructed for a given WSN.
 Then some vertices and edges are deleted without changing the number of holes in the original Rips complex.
 After that, the edges lying on the boundary of holes will be detected.
 Then coarse boundary cycles can be discovered.
 Finally all boundaries of the non-triangular holes are found by minimizing the length of coarse boundary cycles.

 The remainder of the paper is organized as follows.
 Section II presents the related work.
 In Section III, the network model and the formal definition of triangular and non-triangular hole are given.
 Upper and lower bounds on the proportion of the area of triangular holes under different ratios between communication and sensing radii are computed in Section IV.
 Section V describes the homology based distributed algorithm for non-triangular holes detection.
 In Section VI, performance evaluation of the bounds and the algorithm is given.
 Finally, Section VII concludes the paper.